 The characteristics and volume of security threats are changing, too.
-Simply ensuring an organization's firewall, antimalware and similar protective measures are functioning well and are up to date doesn't always protect it from today's malicious threats.
-Staying on top of the threat landscape is a challenge, to say the least, and can often be overwhelming for busy security professionals, but it's necessary for conducting business safely.
+Simply ensuring an organization's firewall, antimalware and similar protective measures are functioning well and are up to date doesn't always protect from today's malicious threats.
+Staying on top of the threat landscape is a challenge, to say the least, and can often be overwhelming for busy security (and other IT) professionals, but it's necessary to conduct business safely.
 That's where threat intelligence services enter the picture.

 Possible hacker attacks and threats

 The most common types of threats are malware (viruses, worms, Trojan horses, rootkits, etc.); botnets; ransomware; and zero-day vulnerabilities, which encompass nearly any type of malware or exploit for which a countermeasure hasn't yet been developed or distributed.
 All of these threats have existed for years in different forms, and they continue to be a pain point for security personnel.